himanshuDev/atm-machine/README.md

    $ mvn clean install
    This will build the project
-3. Once project is build, Copy the property file [https://github.com/himanshuDev/atm-machine/blob/main/src/main/resources/application.properties] in a temp folder and modify the property to put the logs at your's sysem desired folder logging.file.path= path_to_generate_log_file
+3. Once project is build, Copy the property file [https://github.com/himanshuDev/atm-machine/blob/main/src/main/resources/application.properties] in a temp folder and modify the property to put the logs at yours system desired folder logging.file.path= path_to_generate_log_file
    example:
    logging.file.path= /Users/Work/atm-machine/logs
    this should be a valid path.
 4. to execute the project, provide the following command.
    $ java -jar ~/atm-machine/target/atm-machine-1.0.0.jar --spring.config.location=file:///Users/...../application.properties
                 path to jar [build in step 2]                                      spring property externalized file.
 5. Once the application is up and running, open chrome and put below url in the address bar. http://localhost:8080/atm-machine-api.html
    This is swagger API docs.
 6. You can try the APIs directly from there or use below curl command to test the application

   6.1 Get list of all accounts [audit feature]

    curl -X 'GET' \
   'http://localhost:8080/atm/api/account-inventory' \
   -H 'accept: application/json'

   6.2 Get list of atm inventory [audit feature]

    curl -X 'GET' \
   'http://localhost:8080/atm/api/atm-inventory' \
   -H 'accept: application/json'

   6.3 Check balance for a user

    curl -X 'POST' \
   'http://localhost:8080/atm/api/balance' \
   -H 'accept: application/json' \